stevemats/latex_vatae_structure/README.md

 # latex_vatae_structure
 ________________________
-### cv structure to follow up when in a hurry to write a cv in latex
+### cv structure in latex to follow up when in a hurry
- - Init I targeted the project in mind was to write sample django programming and Interview quez for practice and a place to refer.
+ - Initial project in mind was to write a sample django programming and Interview quez for practice and a place to refer them.
- - Another one to contain all defination of all current programming languages in in 2019 each with it's hello world code structure.
+ - Another one to contain all defination of all current programming languages in in the year 2019 each with it's hello world code structure.

+   ####                    Coming soon!🚀